শরীর একটি ক্ষমাপ্রার্থী নয় - আত্ম-গ্রহণযোগ্যতা এবং ক্ষমতায়নকে আলিঙ্গন করা

 Recognising Indoctrinated Body Shame

 Indoctrinated body shame is the internalisation of societal expectations and norms that dictate what an “ideal” body should look like.
-This body shame manifests in negative self-talk, low self-esteem, and emotional distress.
+This shame often manifests in negative self-talk, low self-esteem, and emotional distress.

-To counteract this indoctrination, it is essential to be aware of the sources of these standards, such as mass media, advertisements, and cultural biases.
-Recognising that body shame has been instilled in you by external forces helps you challenge these norms and reclaim power over your self-image.
+To counteract this indoctrination, it is essential to be aware of the sources of these standards — mass media, advertisements, cultural biases.
+Recognising that body‐shame has been instilled in you by external forces helps you challenge these norms and reclaim power over your self-image.

 Understanding Body Terrorism

-Body terrorism is the systematic and pervasive oppression, discrimination, and marginalisation experienced by individuals based on their physical appearance or ability.
-It can manifest in various forms, such as fat-shaming, racism, ableism, and even economic disparities, contributing to health inequalities.
+Body terrorism is the systematic and pervasive oppression, discrimination and marginalisation experienced by individuals based on their physical appearance or ability.
+It can manifest in various forms — fat-shaming, racism, ableism, economic disparities — contributing to health inequalities and psychological harm. আমাজন+1

-By acknowledging the existence and impacts of body terrorism, you can actively work towards combating these issues and advocating for a more equitable society where all bodies are valued and respected.
+By acknowledging the existence and impact of body terrorism, you can actively work towards combating these issues and advocating for a more equitable society where all bodies are valued and respected.

 Dissecting Systems of Oppression

-In this section, we will discuss various ways that systems of oppression manifest and affect individuals and groups.
-We will explore the impact of racism, the role of ableism, issues around sexism, and understanding homophobia and transphobia.
-Examining how these oppressive forces contribute to the societal perception of bodies and self-worth is essential.
+In this section we explore various ways that systems of oppression manifest and affect individuals and groups.
+We look at how racism, ableism, sexism, homophobia and transphobia influence the societal perception of bodies and self-worth.

 Exploring the Impact of Racism

-Racism is a system of oppression that targets individuals and groups based on race and ethnicity.
-This discrimination can take the form of explicit acts, such as racial slurs and hate crimes, as well as more subtle, systemic practices like hiring bias, segregation, and unequal distribution of resources.
-Racism perpetuates harmful stereotypes and can impact mental and physical health.
-As you confront racism, be aware of how it shapes body image and self-esteem in communities of colour.
+Racism is a system of oppression targeting individuals based on race and ethnicity.
+This discrimination can be explicit—racial slurs, hate crimes—as well as structural—hiring bias, segregation, unequal resource distribution.
+Racism perpetuates harmful stereotypes and impacts mental and physical health.
+As you confront it, be aware of how it shapes body image and self-esteem in communities of colour.

 The Role of Ableism

 Ableism refers to discrimination and social prejudice against individuals with disabilities, whether visible or invisible.
-This oppression often results in the exclusion and marginalisation of people with disabilities from various aspects of society, including education, employment, and public spaces.
-Ableism reinforces that certain bodies and abilities are more valuable than others.
-As you work towards dismantling ableist attitudes, appreciate the diverse ways people exist and contribute to our society.
+This oppression often results in exclusion or marginalisation in education, employment, public spaces.
+Ableism reinforces that certain bodies or abilities are more “valuable” than others.
+As you work toward dismantling ableist attitudes, appreciate the diverse ways people exist and contribute.

 Issues Around Sexism